ferr0s04/feup-cgra/project/README.md

 ![Screenshot 2](screenshots/project-t02g07-01.1.png)

 - Building was created.
-We have a problem when the panorama is being drawn that the building catches the color of the background.
+We had a problem when the panorama was being drawn, the building catched the color of the background.
+The problem was fixed with the help of the teacher and the monitor.

 ![Screenshot 3](screenshots/project-t02g07-02.png)